 - Assess a piece of software: There is X software we are evaluating.
 Can you see this work in our company?
 Would you investigate and test it and provide your honest feedback?

 There is a delicate balance as there will be some resistance towards change in most companies.
 And you may end up forcing a decision through.

 But listen to your employees’ “yes” and “no” before making your final decision.

-5) The IT ecosystem: An elephant in your digital glasshouse?
+An elephant in your digital glasshouse?